xitrum-framework/xitrum/doc/action_view.rst

 Layout
 ------

-You typically do like this:
+You typically create a parent class which has a common layout for many views, like this:

 ``ParentAction.scala``